 Summer and Academic Year Funding for MA and Professional School Students

 Summer and Academic Year Funding for PhD Students

-Please see the GSAS website for the FLAS applications:
+Please see the GSAS website to apply for the FLAS:

 Fellowship Information Sessions:

 Both sessions will take place in the International Affairs Building Room 918.

 Students may submit an online fellowship application at http://weai.smapply.io.
 All online fellowship applications require the following:

 - Application Form

 - Project Proposal

 - Additional Fellowship Specific-Materials (If Applicable)